Military Disney Tips

 Taxis – Same amounts as Limos

 Disney’s Minnie Van Service – These Disney cast members are now allowed to accept tips.
 Every Minnie Van driver that I have encountered has been exceptionally friendly and helpful.
 A couple bucks is appropriate for on property.
-Proportionally more for the long hauls to/from Orlando International or Port Canaveral.
+Proportionally more for the long haul to/from Orlando International (Concierge Guests Only).
 If they have to install car seats for you or assist with loading luggage/packages/strollers etc. you should add a few dollars more.
-You can tip after the ride through the Lyft app (they will get it in the next week’s check) or cash is always welcome.
+You can tip after the ride through the Lyft app (they will get it in their next week’s check) or cash is always welcome.

 Uber/Lyft – If by chance you get a friendly Lyft or Uber driver a buck or 2 is probably appropriate for around property.
 You can tip after the ride through the Lyft app or with cash.